 What can you expect when you walk into the Salisbury Presbyterian Church on a Sunday morning?

-If you are interested in finding out what is going on at Salisbury Presbyterian Church, come a little early to settle into your seat.
 Announcements are made at the beginning of the service.
-You can also take a look at our information monitors or pick up a Communicator newsletter, located in the narthex.
+You can also take a look at our information monitors located in the Narthex and the bulletin is filled with information.
 If you would like to receive weekly email communications, please let our office staff know by emailing info@TheSalisburyChurch.org.

 How would one describe worship at Salisbury Presbyterian Church?
-The service follows the pattern of most Presbyterian congregations and is meant to maintain the heritage we have as a part of what is called the “Reformed Tradition”.
-We try not to be so formal as to stifle expression and at the same time there are moments when we can laugh together, shed a tear or simply exalt in the presence of God.
+The service is fairly traditional for Presbyterian congregations and is meant to maintain the heritage we have as a part of what is called the “Reformed Tradition”.
+We try not to be so formal as to stifle expression; there are moments when we can laugh together, shed a tear, or simply give thanks for God’s goodness and love.
 The presence of God is in our midst!

 And so, what can you expect when you walk into the Salisbury Presbyterian Church on a Sunday morning?
-The answer that goes beyond your arrival time is the good news that you will find a dynamic community of faith, striving to learn and to live and to serve as Jesus Christ.
+Hopefully you will find a warm welcome from a dynamic community of faith, striving to learn and to live and to serve as Jesus Christ.
 Come join us and share our excitement!